A SAT Encoding for Optimal Clifford Circuit Synthesis: Encoding Clifford Circuits for Synthesis

 Based on the encoding proposed above, the synthesis problem can be formulated as illustrated in \autoref{fig:encoding}.
 Given an $n$-qubit Clifford circuit, the synthesis starts off by using the polynomial algorithm proposed by Gottesman and Knill~\cite{gottesmanHeisenbergRepresentationQuantum1998} to construct what we refer to as the \emph{target tableau} in the following (shown on right-hand side of \autoref{fig:encoding}).
 Alternatively, the target tableau can be explicitly given as input to the synthesis method.
 Starting from the tableau for the all-zero state $\ket{0\dots 0}$ (shown on the left-hand side of \autoref{fig:encoding}), the goal is to determine an assignment of the encoding's variables (identifying a Clifford circuit) that realizes this target tableau.

 In order to efficiently guide the synthesis and to judge the quality of a solution, a cost metric (or objective function) is specified.
-As discussed in \autoref{sec:synthesis_problem}, the main focus in this work is mininizing the number of two-qubit gates which are considered the predominant source of errors.
+As discussed in \autoref{sec:synthesis_problem}, the main focus in this work is minimizing the number of two-qubit gates which are considered the predominant source of errors.
 In the encoding proposed above, the number of gates in the resulting circuit corresponds to the respective \mbox{gate-choice} variables which are not assigned the identity.
 Naturally, this can be limited further to only consider two-qubit gates.
-The cost metric adds one additional cost constraint for each (two-qubit) \mbox{gate-choice} at any time-step, i.e., $\mathcal{O}(n^4/\log n)$ constraints in total.
+The cost metric adds one cost constraint for each (two-qubit) \mbox{gate-choice} at any time-step, i.e., $Tn^2\in\mathcal{O}(n^4/\log n)$ constraints in total.

-\begin{example} Considering the circuits shown in \autoref{fig:circuits} and assuming equal costs for all gates, the following costs arise: The circuits in \autoref{fig:circuit} and \autoref{fig:circuit2} have a cost of $4$, while the circuit from \autoref{fig:circuit3} has a cost of $2$.
-Due to this, the last circuit is the most optimal of these three with regard to the \mbox{gate-count} (in fact it is the most optimal among all two-qubit Clifford circuits realizing the considered target tableau). \end{example}
+\begin{example} Considering the circuits shown in \autoref{fig:circuits} and, for the sake of simplicity, assuming equal costs for all gates, the following costs arise: The circuits in \autoref{fig:circuit} and \autoref{fig:circuit2} have a cost of four, while the circuit from \autoref{fig:circuit3} has a cost of two.
+Due to this, the last circuit is the best of these three with regard to the \mbox{gate-count} (in fact it is the optimal solution among all two-qubit Clifford circuits realizing the considered target tableau). \end{example}